OfficeDev/PnP-Guidance/CONTRIBUTING.md

 ### To Contribute using Git

-1. If you don't have a GitHub account, set one up at [GitHub](https://github.com/join).
+1. If you don't have a GitHub account, set one up at [Join GitHub][].
 2. After you have an account, install Git on your computer.
-Follow the steps in [Setting up Git Tutorial](https://help.github.com/articles/set-up-git/).
+Follow the steps in the [Set Up Git][] tutorial.
 3. To submit a pull request using Git, follow the steps in [Use GitHub, Git, and this repository](#use-github-git-and-this-repository).
 4. You will be asked to sign the Contributor's License Agreement if you are:

     * A member of the Microsoft Open Technologies group.
-    * A contributors who doesn't work for Microsoft.
+    * A contributor who doesn't work for Microsoft.

 As a community member, you must sign the Contribution License Agreement (CLA) before you can contribute large submissions to a project.
 You only need to complete and submit the documentation once.
 Carefully review the document.
 You may be required to have your employer sign the document.